sirfonzie/INF2004_LAB4/README.md

 8. **Updating Parameters:** If needed, you can update the PWM parameters, such as frequency or duty cycle, at runtime to modify the PWM signal.
 9. **Disabling PWM:** When you're done with PWM, you can disable it using `pwm_set_enabled()`.

 The following code [hello_pwm](https://github.com/raspberrypi/pico-examples/blob/master/pwm/hello_pwm/hello_pwm.c) illustrates a simple example of how a PWM can be configured on the Raspberry Pi Pico.
+You could connect GP0 and GP1 to an oscilloscope to observe the signal.
+Alternatively, you may observe the effects of PWM on the motor controller by connecting as described in the next section.

 ## **UNDERSTANDING THE L298N MOTOR CONTROLLER**

 The L298N module is a high-power motor driver module for driving DC and stepper motors.
-This module consists of an L298 motor driver IC and a 78M05 5V regulator.
+This module comprises an L298 motor driver IC and a 78M05 5V regulator.
 This module can control up to two DC motors with directional and speed control.
-The datasheet of the module can be found at the following [link](https://components101.com/modules/l293n-motor-driver-module).
+The module's datasheet can be found at the following [link](https://components101.com/modules/l293n-motor-driver-module).

 There are two ways for this module to control the speed of the motor.
 An easier way would be to use a jumper across ENA and ENB to fix the voltage to the maximum.
 However, removing the jumper and connecting the pin to a PWM source would facilitate controlling the motor’s speed.
 PWM is a widely used technique to control the speed of DC motors, including those used in robotics and other applications.

-Again, we can re-use the hello_pwm code to demonstrate how PWM can be used to control the motor speed using the L298N motor controller.
-Connect the motor controller as follows and observe how the left or right wheel turns.
+Again, we can use the [hello_pwm](https://github.com/raspberrypi/pico-examples/blob/master/pwm/hello_pwm/hello_pwm.c) code with some changes to demonstrate how PWM can control the motor speed using the L298N motor controller.
+Connect the motor controller as follows and observe how fast the motor turns.

+The following changes are required:

+include this in line #21: `pwm_set_clkdiv(slice_num, 100);`

+change line #23: `pwm_set_wrap(slice_num, 3);` --> `pwm_set_wrap(slice_num, 12500);`

+change line #25: `pwm_set_chan_level(slice_num, PWM_CHAN_A, 1);` --> `pwm_set_chan_level(slice_num, PWM_CHAN_A, 12500/2);`

+comment off line #27: `pwm_set_chan_level(slice_num, PWM_CHAN_B, 3);` --> `\\pwm_set_chan_level(slice_num, PWM_CHAN_B, 3);`

+This modified code snippet configures the Raspberry Pi Pico to generate PWM (Pulse Width Modulation) signals on GPIO pins 0 via the gpio_set_function function.
+It then obtains the PWM slice number associated with pin 0 and sets the clock divisor to 100, determining the PWM frequency.
+The pwm_set_wrap function sets the PWM wrap value, essentially determining the period of the PWM signal.
+Here, it's set to 12500, which corresponds to a PWM frequency of 1 kHz. pwm_set_chan_level sets the duty cycle of the PWM signal on channel A of the specified PWM slice to 50% (12500/2).
+Finally, pwm_set_enabled enables the PWM output on the specified slice.
+In summary, this code initializes PWM on GP0 with a 1 kHz frequency and a 50% duty cycle, effectively generating a square wave output.

 <img src="/img/motor.png" width=100% height=100%>